TimTwigg/Assignment3/README.md

         - could just add boolean fields to Posting marking whether the word appeared in important fields [`done`]
             - one for each type so that they can be weighted differently? [`done`]
 7. query caching [`done']
-    - save cache to file? or new cache every search session?
 8. optimization [`done`]
     - rework index files as csv files with [term, postings] rows [`done`]
         - would allow partial loading of file instead of whole thing, plus no json decoding [`done`]